surbhisonkiya/introsde-2017-assignment-1/README.md

 3. To Add Ivy libraries – right click on “ivy.xml” and click on “Add Ivy Library…” option.
 4. Right click on build.xml -> run as -> 2 ant built… -> select “compile”-> Click ‘Run’.
 5. Right click on build.xml -> run as -> 2 ant built… -> select “generate” -> Click ‘Run’.
+6. Refresh the project in the Eclipse.
-6. Right click on build.xml -> run as -> 2 ant built… -> select “execute.evaluation” -> Click ‘Run’.
+7. Right click on build.xml -> run as -> 2 ant built… -> select “execute.evaluation” -> Click ‘Run’.